CMPUT301W14T08/GeoChan/README.md

 GeoChan is a simple, usable, interactive Android application that allows users to discuss locally (as in physically locally) relevant topics.
-GeoChan is developed as a CMPUT 301 project at the University of Alberta.
+GeoChan is developed as a CMPUT 301 project at the University of Alberta in the winter semester of 2014.